subthaumic/subthaumic.github.io/_news/2024-08-30-genealogy.md

 related_posts: false
 ---

-This has been a small and interesting diversion: [My Academic Genealogy](projects/genealogy)
+This has been a fun little diversion: [My Academic Family](projects/genealogy)